 - Run limited-time package promotions: Use seasonal hooks ("Fall Skin Reset: 3 Microneedling Sessions for $X") to create urgency without permanently discounting your services.

-Primary KPI: Track package-to-single-session booking ratio.
+Lead quality check: Track package-to-single-session booking ratio.
 Your goal: 60%+ of microneedling patients booking packages instead of individual sessions.
 Also track completion rate (patients who finish all sessions in their package).

 7. Seasonal Campaigns (Fall Skin Reset, Post-Summer Repair, Pre-Holiday Glow)